Dudding tips side to push for promotion next season

 “The frustrating element was that we dropped some bonus point opportunities both at home and away which ultimately might have secured the play-off spot, that coupled with last minute defeats against Rams and Canterbury probably proved that we are probably not quite ready yet.

-The previous season Henley Hawks finished in ninth spot with the then head coach Pete Davies stepping down after ??? years in charge of the side.
+The previous season Henley Hawks finished in ninth spot with head coach Pete Davies stepping down after eight years coaching the side.

-Davies was replaced by the pairing of Luke Allen and Tom Gardner who turned the Hawks fortunes around in a short space of time, turning them from a mid-table side to a team challenging for promotion.
+Davies was replaced by Luke Allen who, with the help of assistant coaches Tom Gardner and Andy Jones, turned the Hawks fortunes around in a short space of time from a mid-table side to a team challenging for promotion.

+Allen, the club’s former forwards coach, joined Henley as a player in 2013 from Cinderford where he had had a successful playing career for three seasons.
+But he suffered a serious neck injury in pre-season preparation which limited his Hawks appearances to eight games.

 Dudding added: “The new coaching team, in particular Tom Gardner and Luke Allen, have brought a renewed focus and attention to detail and supported by the rest of the coaching team have challenged players constantly to perform at the top of their game.